Why Honey Makes Chicken Tenders Better

 The honey variety you use affects both the brine flavor and the glaze character.

-- **Clover honey** — Mild and versatile.
-The best choice for a neutral brine that lets the spices and breading shine.
-Most grocery store honey works well here.
+- **Clover honey** — Mild and versatile, perfect for a neutral brine that lets the spices and breading shine.
+Clean sweetness balances the savory coating without competing with the garlic and paprika.
+Most reliable choice for kid-friendly tenders.

-- **Orange blossom honey** — Citrus and bright.
-Creates a slightly tangy glaze that pairs especially well with the honey mustard dipping sauce.
+- **Orange blossom honey** — Bright citrus undertones create a slightly tangy glaze that pairs beautifully with the honey mustard dipping sauce.
+The natural acidity enhances the tenderizing effect in the brine, resulting in exceptionally juicy chicken.

 - **Hot honey** — For spicy tenders, use hot honey in the glaze step.
 The combination of sweet honey, chili flakes, and crispy breading is the flavor profile behind the hot honey chicken trend.